Of Special Historic Interest

 Holly & 6th Avenue in Junction City, OR.

-Oakridge Pioneer Museum
+Oakridge Pioneer Museum (need new link)

 The Oakridge Museum features historical artifacts